secretstartups/handbook/sales/qbrs/index.html.md

    1. Channel & Alliances delegates should be given 15-20 minutes in the agenda for each QBR to present on progress in the region.
 1. Any changes to the QBR schedules should be made no later than two weeks before the scheduled start of QBRs to avoid calendar disruptions for participants.
 1. All SALs/AEs should complete their QBR decks no later than 2 business days prior to their QBR session.
 (Note: For QBRs that occur on the first business day of the new quarter, the standard is one business day.)
 1. All RDs/ASMs/SALs/AEs should pre-read other QBR decks for their session.
-Questions should be left ahead of time in the "Speaker Notes" section of the related slide.
+Questions should be left ahead of time in the coordinating notes document.
    1. ASMs should review their team's QBR asks and pre-prepare a list of prioritized asks to review in their QBR session.
 (See the [Field Operations QBR Request Intake Process](/handbook/sales/qbrs/#intake) below for more information.)

 ### Best Practices for Attendees